David (2013 Hindi film): Critical reception

-Hindi version

-Nicholas Rapold of The New York Times wrote that "Rather than being a star- or song-driven showcase (despite a notably eclectic soundtrack), “David” zigzags tonally and visually thanks to Mr. Nambiar, an eager student of flair".
 Sukanya Verma for Rediff.com has given 2.5 out of 5 stars for the movie and says "A shorter, snappier David with a little less rambling and randomness may have led to a better payoff.
 Still, there’s no denying Nambiar’s promise as an adventurous, aesthetically-sound filmmaker but his weak spot remains the same.
 His eye for dynamic visuals is yet to find its match in stories that speak."
 Shivesh Kumar of IndiaWeekly awarded the movie 2 out of 5 stars.
 NDTV gave 3 out of 5 stars, stating "With a run time of 155 minutes, David tends to be a tad flabby at times.
 In other words, its pace is anything but consistent."
 The Times of India, gave 3 out of 5 stars and described the movie as "Yes, the Devil's in the detail.
 But maybe David needed more 'D' of 'Depth' in the story to make this more 'Delightful'."

-Tamil version

-Kirthi Jeyakumar of Rediff.com gave 4 out of 5 stars, and stated "The characters themselves are realistic, and believable.
-Their emotional struggles and their reactions to the world around them are pictures painted with vibrant shades, rather than the disturbed and dark protagonist that one is wont to consider them to be.
-Thinking out of the box can sure get one ahead, and Nambiar has proved his prowess with elan."
-Subha J Rao of The Hindu stated "Watch if you love a film that is not packed with action.
-This one flows by languidly, chronicling inner journeys."
-A critic from The Times of India opined that "The movie might be about love, crucial decisions and situations that bring people together, but ‘David’ doesn’t conjure up enough magic!"